Who should join AGPI?

 - What is the provider’s staff: student ratio?

-- Have we received thorough documentation about this student, including grades, parental consents, and medical reports which we can trust?
+- Has the provider sent in thorough documentation about this student, including grades, parental consents, and medical reports?

 - Does the provider have a Child Protection Policy and Student Care Plan?